TESTING CENTER HOURS

 GPI reflects a global and holistic view of student learning and development and the importance of the campus environment in fostering holistic development.

-*Assessment Testing is administered in the fall and spring semester.
+*Assessment Testing is administered in the fall semester.

 CREDIT BY EXAMINATION